Broadcasters adapt to social distancing and the new realities of covering a pandemic - KRDO

 Some of the changes have happened gradually, as with the Fox News morning show “Fox & Friends,” which was slow to recognize the severity of the crisis.
 The co-hosts typically gather on a couch to deliver right-wing news and commentary, but last week, as social distancing became the norm, they were stationed in different corners of the studio.
 This week, they are working remotely “in locations closer to our homes,” co-host Steve Doocy said on the air.

-Robin Roberts of ABC’s “Good Morning America” said Tuesday that she would start broadcasting from home on Wednesday, as well.
+Robin Roberts of ABC’s “Good Morning America” started to broadcast from home on Wednesday, as well.

 “It is hard to leave because you want the normalcy.
 You want it not just for yourself but for our viewers,” she said on Tuesday’s “GMA.”